FazilH/Personal-Projects/Data Science Basics/README.md

-This repository holds all projects on the basics of Data Science that I've done.
+This repository holds all projects on the basics of Data Science that I've done while learning Data Science.
 Currently there are three projects
 1. Exploratory Data Analysis(EDA)
 	-US Finance Complaints Analysis
 2. Regression